apache/iceberg/docs/spark/spark-writes.md

 which can be used in query.
 {{< /hint >}}

-Here the bucket function is registered as `iceberg_bucket16`, which can be used in sort clause.
+Here the bucket function is registered as `iceberg_bucket16`, which can be used in a sort clause.

 In Spark SQL, the function can be used as follows: